Alok2580/Word-Frequency-Extractor/README.md

 ### Example Use Case
 - **URL**: `https://www.expertrec.com/`
 - **Top Words**: `10`
-- Click **Get Word Frequency**, and the page will show the top 10 words with their frequencies from the Wikipedia page.
+- Click **Get Word Frequency**, and the page will show the top 10 words with their frequencies from the Expertrec page.

 ## API Endpoints